 CNA Job Growth Rate (2019-2029)

 Source: Bureau of Labor Statistics

 What Is Attending a CNA to LPN Bridge Program Online Like?

-A CNA already has a strong foundation of medical knowledge and skills that will help when they move into the LPN program.
+A CNA already has a strong foundation of real-world medical knowledge and skills and the LPN curriculum builds off that.
 Online CNA to LPN bridge programs can be found at community colleges, trade schools, and even hospitals and high schools.
 Those offered as an online/hybrid option include virtual instruction on topics that don’t need hands-on work, such as ethics or basic anatomy.
 If students are near a campus, they might be expected to complete in-person simulated courses.
-Some schools roll those hands-on requirements into their clinical requirements, which can be completed at an approved facility close to the student’s location—in fact, it might be right where they are currently working.
+For students further away from campus, they may complete those hands-on requirements while undertaking their clinical requirements, which can be completed at an approved facility close to the student’s location.
+For some CNAs, they may be able to complete their clinicals where they are currently working.
 Regardless of the online CNA to LPN bridge program they attend, students can expect online courses to have the same rigor and to demand the same commitment as in-person courses.
 To learn more about going from a CNA to an LPN, check out our LPN page.

 What nursing skills and knowledge will I gain in a CNA to LPN online program?

-Though each program offers its own structure and will have varying electives, the core courses and topics in CNA to LPN online nursing programs remain the same.
-Expect to take courses in anatomy and physiology, basic nursing skills, nutrition, emergency care, pharmacology, and more.
-Key skills and information you will learn during the course of your education include:
+Though each program offers its own structure and will have varying electives, the core courses and topics in CNA to LPN online nursing programs remain the same no matter which school you attend.
+Expect to take courses in basic nursing skills, anatomy and physiology, nutrition, pharmacology, emergency care, and more.
+Key skills and information you will learn during your LPN training include: